Ivanna-Daniela/Draft1/_episodes/01-introduction.md

 Kubernetes is a container orchestration system open sourced by Google.
 Its main purpose is to schedule services to run on a cluster of computers while abstracting away the existence of the cluster from the services.
 Kubernetes is now maintained by the Cloud Native Computing Foundation, which is a part of the Linux Foundation.
 Kubernetes can flexibly handle replication, impose resource limits, and recover quickly from failures.

 ## Why you need Kubernetes?
 Kubernetes provides you with a framework to run distributed systems resiliently.
-It takes care of scaling and failover for your application, provides deployment patterns, and more.
+Kubernetes provides you with service discovery and load balancing, storage orchestration, automated rollouts and rollbacks, automatic bin packing, self-healing, secret and configuration management.

 ## What is Kubernetes Cluster?
 A Kubernetes cluster consists of "master" nodes and "worker" nodes.
 In short, master nodes share state to manage the cluster and schedule jobs to run on workers.
 It is considered best practice to run an odd number of masters.

+## Kubernetes Components
+When you deploy Kubernetes, you get a cluster.
+A Kubernetes cluster consists of a set of worker machines, called nodes.
+The worker nodes host the Pods that are the components of the application workload.

 ### Masters
 Kubernetes masters share state via etcd, a distributed key-value store (KVS) implementing the Raft protocol.
 Do note that the state stored in etcd is scheduling state, service locations, and other cluster metadata; it does not keep state for the services running on the cluster.